If you’re looking for a sport to take part in that is inclusive, fun and challenging then weightlifting could be for you!

 Locker 27 Weightlifting Club was founded in 2014 by Locker 27 Athletic Development owner, Matt Church and weightlifting Head Coach, Mark Hill.

-The club has grown from one session per week to a full timetable that allows members to train up to 6 days per week.
+The club has grown from one session per week to 3 days a week of coached training sessions.

 The club is currently host to several national champions and record holders and is ranked as one of the top weightlifting clubs in the country.

-Our weekday Club Training sessions are led by one of our qualified coaches.
-Members have the chance to book onto their choice of two time slots.
+Our weekday sessions (Tuesday and Thursday) are led by one of our qualified coaches.
 In these sessions, members train together and follow a group programme.

 We believe that the benefits of a group of people training together and performing the same exercises outweigh the benefits of participating in an individualised training programme.
 However, coaches will adapt and scale exercises for members where appropriate.